+Florida Southern College has established a procedure for the resolution of grievances arising from disputes over grades.
 Any student considering a grade appeal should understand that each faculty member has the academic freedom and responsibility to determine and assign grades according to any professionally acceptable method chosen by the faculty member, communicated to everyone in the class, and applied to all students equally.

-An appeal must be made in writing to the faculty member who taught the course (copies to the appropriate academic dean and/or department chair, and associate provost) no later than the fifteenth calendar day of the next succeeding regular semester.
+An appeal must be made in writing to the faculty member who taught the course (copies to the department chair (if applicable), appropriate academic dean, and Associate Provost) no later than the fifteenth calendar day of the next succeeding regular semester.